Signals from our new government - and their implications for strategic planning

-Likewise, an application for housing in Nantwich, Cheshire was refused on appeal despite a shortfall in housing and saved policies being out of date.
-Policies limiting housing development in the countryside were accorded reduced but still significant weight and therefore the harm to the countryside and loss of agricultural land meant that the environmental dimension of sustainable development was not met.
+- Likewise, an application for housing in Nantwich, Cheshire was refused on appeal despite the shortfall in housing and saved policies being out of date.
+Policies limiting housing development in the countryside was accorded reduced but still significant weight and therefore the harm to the countryside and loss of agricultural land meant that the environmental dimension of sustainable development was not met.

 The above decisions show that, for unallocated sites, the lack of a five year housing land supply is not determinative, particularly where a proposal is contrary to a neighbourhood plan or could otherwise cause significant harm.

 At the same time, getting sites allocated remains no easy feat.
 Time is ticking down to Brandon Lewis’s deadline of April 2017, by which authorities are required to have published a local plan.
 Confirmation is awaited as to what the government proposes to do if authorities fail to deliver, as is the government’s response to the recommendations of the Local Plans Expert Group.